 Community support staff will continue to help residents with tasks of daily living that are 'personal' in nature, such as assistance with showering, bathing, dressing and grooming, and making your own meals

 The property maintenance service will continue to assist residents with maintaining a safe, secure and healthy home environment.
-Urgent general tasks are still being undertaken, such as replacing light globes, installing grab rails and ramps, replacing smoke detector batteries and other minor tasks in the home.
+Urgent tasks to ensure safety and security are still being undertaken.
+Outdoor maintenance will also be undertaken such as window and gutter cleaning.

 Home and Property Maintenance is provided on weekdays during normal working hours.